mathiasertl/django-ca/docs/source/quickstart/from_source.rst

 .. structured-tutorial-part:: install-nginx

+Delete the default hostname to minimize the setup, and add the system user to the ``django-ca`` group so that it can access the Gunicorn socket:

+.. structured-tutorial-part:: nginx-basic-setup

-Create a private/public key pair for NGINX to use:
+Create a private/public key pair for NGINX to use - you could also sign the certificate using a 3rd-party certificate authority of course:

 .. structured-tutorial-part:: create-tls-key